|

 the Federal Republic of Germany before 1990 and Ra11a in the area of the

-former GDR.
 Wait signals were never in

 Märklin's programme.
 There are suppliers who offer wait signals that are very